 Individuals will not need a PML where there are three or fewer people in relevant management positions within the organisation and those individuals are named on the operating licence (the so-called "Small Scale Operator Exemption").
 Those individuals will need to submit the form "Annex A" on which they are required to give details of their finances and background.

 HOW DO I APPLY FOR A LICENCE?

-Operating licences and PMLs are applied for by completing a form provided by the Gambling Commission and supplying supporting documents.
+Operating licences and PMLs are applied for using the Gambling Commission's online system and supplying supporting documents.

 OPERATING LICENCE